haade-administrator/haade.fr/_posts/en/2020-02-11-connected-protocol-home-over-ip-matter.md

   - /en/blog/home-automation-smarthome-jeedom-homeassistant/protocoles/protocole-connecte-home-over-ip/
 ---

-This article is a translation of [the original article available at this address](https://www.connectedhomeip.com/){:target="_blank"} of the future home over ip protocol
+This article is a translation of [the original article available at this address](https://www.connectedhomeip.com/){: target="_blank"} of the future home over ip protocol

 ## What is that?